ritabur/vp-portfolio/content/index.md

       nature since 2006.
   column3:
     title: Training and discussion facilitation
-    body: Experience conducting science and environmental communication training workshops for youth, researchers and environmental protection professionals.
-Teaching a course in radio documentary production, mentoring of audio producers and public discussion facilitation.
+    body: Experience in conducting science and environmental communication training workshops and public discussion facilitation.
+Teaching a course in radio documentary production and mentoring young audio producers.
 ---